 - Anyone who wants to be “financially free” on the route of frugality must accept that it implies a substantial decline in their standard of living, both now and in the future.
 An unplanned side effect could be the reduction of the circle of friends and acquaintances.

-One last question remains: Why do so many FF guidebooks and blogs exist when they propagate something that rarely helps, often harms or even brings about a draconian lowering of the standard of living while increasing their own wealth?
+Why do so many FF guidebooks and blogs exist when they propagate something that rarely helps, often harms or even brings about a draconian lowering of the standard of living while increasing their own wealth?

-The answer is simple: these books and blogs are there primarily to generate a few crumbs of passive income for their authors.
+these books and blogs are there primarily to generate a few crumbs of passive income for their authors.

 Of course, “financial freedom” is not bad per se.
 Nobody has anything to say against wealth creation, be it via fund investments, via business start-up or via savings.
 However, when this so libertarian and innocent terminology is torn to a completely arbitrary and often contradictory rubber concept and then whisk with obvious investment pornography, not just nobody is served, but damage is done.
 The established financial industry has not produced a fame record in the past two and a half decades.
 It would be desirable if advisory book authors and finance bloggers set their own claim higher.